-Our Business Conduct GuideLine is a whistleblower hotline available at all hours for employees or third parties to report potential violations of our Code of Conduct—anonymously if they so choose.
-In 2018, we made toll-free hotlines available in every country in which we do business, to make it easier to report potential violations.
+Our Business Conduct GuideLine is a whistleblower hotline available at all hours for employees or third parties to report potential violations of our Code of Conduct, anonymously if they so choose.
+We have toll-free hotlines available in every country in which we do business to make it easy to report potential violations.
 Potential violations can also be reported at averydennison.com /guidelinereport.
-Our GuideLine is operated by an independent third party, and it accepts reports in any language to accommodate our global workforce and customer/ supplier base.
+Our GuideLine is operated by an independent third party and accepts reports in any language to accommodate our workforce, customers, and suppliers worldwide.
 All reports are investigated under the direction of our Chief Compliance Officer in consultation with the law department and senior management and with oversight from the Governance Committee.
 We prohibit retaliation for good-faith reporting.

 We take all reports of ethical violations seriously.
-We have a new global investigations system that enables us to investigate potential violations effectively and efficiently.
-Through this process we investigate at least 150 reports annually.
+Our global investigations system enables us to investigate potential violations effectively and efficiently.
+Through this system, we investigate at least 200 reports annually.
 When violations occur, we take corrective action and discuss significant substantiated matters, trends, and geographic “hotspots” with our senior leadership and Board of Directors to promote transparency, good governance, and ongoing learning.
-We also publish general investigation metrics on our internal website.

-Driven by our commitment to both sustainability and customer service, our LGM business created its Complete Compliance program.
-This industry-leading service offers our customers unparalleled speed and support in navigating the regulatory maze.
-The program helps customers ensure compliance and stay up-to-date on regulatory developments through LinkedIn and Twitter feeds, “Hot Topics” columns in customer newsletters, self-service features on our website, and direct help from our compliance experts.
-The Complete Compliance Portal allows customers to download customized self-service compliance statements showing that our products and materials comply with applicable regulations, enabling them to get their statements in a fraction of the turnaround time typical in our industry.
-The system has generated over 10,000 statements for over 800 customers in North America and Europe, helping them demonstrate compliance—and get to market faster.
+Ever-increasing government regulation of products and raw materials has become a strategic issue for many of our customers.
+To help them navigate the regulatory maze, our LGM business created its Complete Compliance program.
+This industry-leading service offers our customers unparalleled speed and support in ensuring that the solutions we provide comply with all applicable regulations.
+The program helps customers stay up-to-date on regulatory developments through LinkedIn and Twitter feeds, “Hot Topics” columns in customer newsletters, self-service features on our website, and direct help from our compliance experts.
+The Complete Compliance Portal allows customers to download customized self-service compliance statements, enabling them to get their statements -- and get to market -- quickly.

 Ensuring Supplier Compliance

 As part of the Sustainability Procurement Program launched by our LGM and IHM businesses, we regularly assess key suppliers to ensure they’re complying with applicable regulations.
 With our partner, EcoVadis, LGM and IHM review suppliers representing over 80% of our direct spend on materials.
-EcoVadis audits a company’s environmental practices, fair business practices, working conditions, supply chain, and regulatory compliance.
+When a supplier does not meet our expectations, we connect with the supplier to discuss opportunities for improvement and establish corrective action plans when needed.
+When corrective action is required, suppliers have two opportunities to improve their score before we begin evaluating alternative materials or sources.
 Supplier audit scores and corrective actions are made available in EcoVadis’ online system for any competitor or customer who requests the information.